lgvverde/simple-fleet-management-frontend/README.md

 ### A simple CRUD to use some React and Javascript skills.

 ## Let's start
+### Requirements
+- NPM
+- NODE
+- YARN
+- Visual Studio Code
+- Terminal
-### Used NPM to install all the packages
+- Used NPM to install all the packages

 ## Tests
-- For tests, just type
+- For tests, just type into the terminal:
 > npm test
 - It'll be tested all the rendering process of all the pages in this application.